PierreSenellart/provsql/doc/source/user/casestudy2.rst

 Johnson2020 (meta-analysis, reliability 0.98) has the highest Shapley value (0.3531), reflecting its dominant contribution to the replication probability.
 Smith2018 (RCT, 0.92) scores 0.3267 and Williams2021 (RCT, 0.88) scores 0.3071.
-The three values sum to 0.9869, equal to the replication probability obtained in Step 12, as guaranteed by the efficiency axiom for expected Shapley values.
+The three values sum to 0.9869, matching (up to rounding) the replication probability 0.9868 obtained in Step 12, as guaranteed by the efficiency axiom for expected Shapley values.

 Step 14: Banzhaf Values
 ------------------------